firebase/genkit/docs/models.md

 integrations provided by the Genkit Dev UI -- you can try any model using the model playground.

-When working with models in Genkit you first need to configure the model you want to work with.
+When working with models in Genkit, you first need to configure the model you want to work with.
 Model configuration is performed by the plugin system.
-In this example you are configuring the VertexAI plugin which provides Gemini models.
+In this example you are configuring the Vertex AI plugin, which provides Gemini models.

 ```js